 A School Council is elected at the beginning of every school year, and the Council meets regularly.
 Photos of Council members are put up on the wall of the hall and school website, together with the proceedings.
-An 'ideas box' is located in the hall, where every child is able to submit ideas and voice their opinions.
+Every child is able to submit ideas and voice their opinions, through their class representatives, either face to face or by leaving a note in the Bocs Syniadau.
 The box is opened by officers of the Council and the ideas are discussed at the meeting.
 Minutes of the meeting are provided and these are discussed with the Headteacher.
 The hope is that the ideas will be practical and constructive ones, which we can implement.